10sr/recently-el/README.md

 - Record directories visited with dired
   - `recentf-ext` also provides this, but this sometimes adds too many entries
-  - `recently` saves only the "deepest" paths when going into subdirectories
+  - `recently` records only the "deepest" paths when going into subdirectories
 - Share the file list among multiple Emacs instances
-  - `sync-recentf` also provides this
+  - `sync-recentf` also provides this, but the sync can only be triggered with timer
+  - `recently` saves and restores the list every time when adding files and reading the list, if necessary
 - Do not remove entries that are not found in filesystems
   - Today it is common that a file is not found temporarily, for example when using some VCSes like Git